gradle/native-samples/README.md

 ## Executable (executable)

-This project shows how a Swift/C++ Executable can be built including demonstrating how another module can be linked in.
+This build shows how a Swift/C++ executable can be built with Gradle.

 ```
 > cd executable